JasonHyun/MiFoodTech/design/design-journey.md

 > What kind of website do they want?
 What are their goals for the site?
 > There is no required number of goals.
 You need as many goals as necessary to reflect your client's desires.

-- Goal A: TODO
+- Goal A: A polished, professional static (the content does not change) website.
-- Goal B: TODO
+- Goal B:  A site with around 5 reasonably sized pages.
-- Goal C: TODO
+- Goal C: A design that works on desktop computers, tablets, and mobile devices.
-- ...
+- Goal D: A website refined and tested with users who are part of your intended audience.

 ## First Client Meeting Minutes/Notes (Milestone 1)